CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 1. In the Microsoft Defender for Cloud dashboard, navigate to the **Recommendations** section.

-1. Look for recommendations under **Secure development practices** or **Dependency management**.
-These recommendations should now reflect the integration with Snyk.

-1. Specifically, the recommendation to use secure development practices will highlight the importance of dependency management and regular vulnerability scans.

 ## **Task 8: Role of Defender Cloud Security Posture Management (DCSPM)**